jfath/mythmunge/README.md

    mysql or mariadb password for the mythtv user

   tvdblookup=[yes|no]
-   specifies whether to attempt a tvdb lookup when naming a new file
+   specifies whether to attempt a tvdb lookup when naming a new file.  if mythtv is supplying metadata use 'no'

   nameformat=format string
    %T is show title